-SOC 2133 SOCIAL PROBLEMS - A study of the nature, scope, and effects of major social problems of today and the theoretical preventive measures to alleviate them.
+SOC 2133 SOCIAL PROBLEMS - This course is a study of the theoretical analysis, nature, scope, and effects of contemporary social problems and policy measures used to address them.
 Three hours, 3 credits.

-SOC 2143 MARRIAGE AND FAMILY - A study of the family as a cultural unit, the institution of marriage, the problems of parenthood and of social-economic adjustments to society.
+SOC 2143 MARRIAGE AND FAMILY A study of the development of marriage and family as social institutions within society.
 Three hours, 3 credits.